Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The Fujifilm XF10 stands out as one of the smallest compact cameras to have an APS C sensor, and for a price point that’s well below $500, it’s got a lot of value on offer.
 The Fujifilm camera sports a large 24.2 Megapixel APS C sensor, a 3-inch LCD touch screen on its rear, and is also capable of Ultra High Definition 4K video quality recording.
-It comes with a fixed lens with a manual focus ring around it, so there’s no lens switching you’ll be able to do here.
-Despite that, media sharing is easy thanks to support for both Wi Fi and bluetooth, while its 24 Megapixel CMOS sensor uses Fujifilm’s traditional Bayer pattern instead of its X Trans pattern that’ll be found on more expensive models.
-Go ahead and read this Fujifilm XF10 review as we do a deep dive into what the compact camera has to offer, and see if it’s the best point shoot camera you can get for less than $500.
+It may be a great camera for filmmaking on a budget.

 The Fujifilm XF10 is a very portable compact camera that comes with a large APS C sensor size, and a lens that has a manual focus ring for precision when taking your shots.
-With things like film simulation modes and a wide focus area, the XF10 allows you to do a lot in search for that perfect picture.
+With things like film simulation modes and a wide focus area, the XF10 allows you to do a lot in search of that perfect picture.

 To spice things up, you can get the Fuji XF10 camera in the Champagne Gold color scheme, but if you’d still prefer the normal black color for this camera, it is available in that as well.
-The camera comes with a decent selection of controls, and some users might like the front command dial, mode dial and rear command dial as they all make for pretty simple operation.
-Otherwise, the one pet peeve you might have with the Fujifilm camera is that its screen isn’t tiltable, so getting those tight angle shots may be a bit difficult.
+The camera comes with a decent selection of controls, and some users might like the front command dial, mode dial, and rear command dial as they all make for pretty simple operation.
+Otherwise, the one pet peeve you might have with the Fujifilm camera is that its screen isn’t tiltable, so getting those tight-angle shots may be a bit difficult.

-Also, support for camera raw files on the XF10 and the Ricoh GR ii means that you’ll get to do post production work.
-These are both cameras you can get from the B H store if you’re in New York, or from Amazon if you’re anywhere else around the world, but you should know that they’re not built for the outdoors as well as the Olympus Tough TG-6 is.
+Also, support for camera raw files on the XF10 and the Ricoh GR ii means that you’ll get to do post-production work.
+These are both cameras you can get from the B H store if you’re in New York, or from Amazon, if you’re anywhere else around the world, but you should know that they’re not built for the outdoors as well as the Olympus Tough TG-6 is.

 Years ago, finding a camera that’s got an APS C sensor and is still as small as the XF10 would’ve been very difficult.
-The XF10 however ticks both boxes, and is a compact choice that fits easily into your pocket and carry anywhere.
+The XF10, however, ticks both boxes and is a compact choice that fits easily into your pocket and carry anywhere.

 Also why not check out: